brendenlake/archive-CCM-site/retrieving_hw.md

 # Retrieving Homework from Github to Jupyter

-Open a terminal in Jupyter
+Open a terminal in Jupyter (Go to "new" in the upper right, then choose "terminal").

 ## Cloning the repository

-For first retreival, clone the repository using
+For first retrieval, clone the repository using

 ```
 git clone https://github.com/brendenlake/CCM-site.git